jkleckner/dotsbt/README.md

 * Dependency graph: [sbt-dependency-graph](https://github.com/jrudolph/sbt-dependency-graph "sbt-dependency-graph")
 * Sbt release:      [sbt-release](https://github.com/sbt/sbt-release "sbt-release")
 * Sbt updates:      [sbt-updates](https://github.com/rtimush/sbt-updates "sbt-updates"):
 Note that it is possible to check for updates to plugins as well as per this [comment](https://github.com/rtimush/sbt-updates/issues/10#issuecomment-28617595 "plugin updates").
+With newer 0.13.1+ versions of sbt, you can type "pluginUpdates" to do this.